Dynatrace/perform-2022-hotday/sre – automate slis, slos, and slas in dynatrace/content/03_hands_on/index.md

 ![](https://user-images.githubusercontent.com/64021753/146395440-61c0ba0a-9049-4a4e-be99-fb67bfef197b.png)
 </br>
 7. Name the SLO or leave it as default for this example.
 Ensure metrics are filled in under the metric expresion section.
-We can also remove the management zone component in the 'Entity Selector' section and leave it is ```type("SERVICE")```. </br></br>
+We can also remove the management zone component in the 'Entity Selector' section.</br>
+8. Because we want a specific service, we can use the filter string and use an entityName operator along with the service type to zero in on a single service to evaluation. ```type("SERVICE"),entityName("easyTravel Customer Frontend")```. </br></br>
+9. Verify that only a single entity made it into the preview.
-8. Finally, preview the SLO and hit 'Create'
+10. Finally, preview the SLO and hit 'Create'